Water waves problem with surface tension in a corner domain I: A priori estimates with constrained contact angle: Geometry and variation

 where $S(u)$ is the surface potential defined in \eqref{S(u) def}, and $[\gamma]u\cdot \tau_b|_{Y_c}$ is the interaction energy at the corner.

-We try to analyze the water wave problem $\mbox{(WW)}$ by a linearization.
-The basic energy provides us a good way for linearization and finding out the leading-order operator.
-Since it turns out that the velocity part and the gravity part in $E_0$ are lower-order terms (see \cite{SZ, SZ2}, and also verified in \cite{Poyferre}), we focus on the last two terms in \eqref{1st variation of E0}.
+A standard way to analyze the problem $\mbox{(WW)}$ is linearization.
+We can start with the basic energy and try to find out the leading-order operator.
+Since it turns out that the velocity part and the gravity part in $E_0$ are lower-order terms (see \cite{SZ, SZ2}, and also verified in \cite{Poyferre}), we focus on the last two terms.

 In fact, we denote